What is the universe made of? How did life begin? Can we overcome all diseases?

 Science at De Warenne is taught in our recently updated school laboratories and classrooms, supported by our Science Technician, who ensures that teachers have the best resources available.

-- Mr S Belk – Head of Science
+Mr S Belk – Head of Science & Associate Assistant Principal

 Key Stage 3 Science

-All students are provided with Knowledge Organisers at the start of each topic they study in Science.
-They should ensure that they regularly self-quiz to ensure that they know key vocabulary and content.
-Students are also set GCSEPod Assignments where relevant, providing opportunity for them to further consolidate and enrich their learning.
-Teachers may also set additional homework that develops and reinforces other relevant skills to science.
+All students are provided with Knowledge Organisers at the start of each topic they study in science.
+This is further supported through our remote learning provision, which has developed significantly to provide continuous learning support for students outside of lesson time.
+Teachers may occasionally set additional homework that develops and reinforces other relevant skills in science.

 Key Stage 4 Science